Ocelog/Ocelog/README.md

 See http://engineering.laterooms.com/structured-logging-with-elk-part-1/ , http://engineering.laterooms.com/structured-logging-with-elk-part-2/ and http://engineering.laterooms.com/structured-logging-with-elk-part-3/ to understand the reasons this logging library came about.

+##Basic Logging

+Logging is simple with Ocelog.
+You can log any objects you want with it.
+Normally these are anoymous classes with some fields, but you can use named classes if you wish.
+By convention objects have at minimum a Message field describing the event and then any additional information you wish to add.
+(Note the message field is optional but recommended)

+    log.Info(new { Message = "An event happened" });
+    log.Info(new { Message = "Price updated", StockId = id, NewPrice = price });
+    log.Info(new { Message = "Checkout price calculated", BasketContents = basket, Price = totalPrice });
+    log.Warn(new { Message = "Unrecognised url, redirecting", UnknownUrl = uri, RedirectUrl = homePageUrl });
+    log.Error(new { Message = "Error calling stock service", Exception = exception });

+It helps to be aware of what kind of storage the event will finally be stored in.
+For example, different document stores have different behaviour around consistant types for a given field name.
+It's best to agree a consistant pattern for common field names and types that everyone uses.

 ## Adding context

 ### Additional Fields